Den is a love letter to kaiseki cuisine, and just about everything else too

 “A guest from Brazil,” she explained.
 “A friend of the chef’s.”

-She offered me a choice of handmade handkerchiefs, made by a friend of the chef’s, to accompany my meal.
+She offered me a choice of handmade handkerchiefs, mentioning they were made by a friend of the chef’s, to accompany my meal.

 I was seated with two Japanese couples to my left and a Korean solo traveler to my right.
 Shortly after, an American couple took the last available seats beside us.
 I lasted about five minutes of us awkwardly leaning around each other to photograph the space before turning towards my solo neighbor.